 Summer Law Clerk Program

-The United States Attorney's Office takes on approximately five law students, each summer, for our summer law clerk program.
+The United States Attorney's Office takes on approximately 6 law students each summer for our summer law clerk program.
+The program lasts for 8-10 weeks.
 These clerkships are performed on an unpaid - volunteer basis.

-During the summer, our clerks usually split their eight weeks between two of the various units or divisions within the United States Attorney's Office.
-A student may, for example, work for four weeks in the Violent Crimes and Terrorism Unit (Criminal Division), followed by four weeks in the Civil Division.
+During the summer, our clerks work in all areas of the office, both civil and criminal divisions.
 Attempts are made to honor the students' desires regarding areas of interest (civil versus criminal, or units within the criminal division).
-The clerks work directly with Assistant U.S. Attorneys in the unit to which they are assigned, enabling them to meet, and work with several different supervising attorneys throughout the summer.
+Law clerks research and draft civil, trial and appellate briefs and motions.
+The clerks work directly with Assistant U.S. Attorneys enabling them to meet and work with many different attorneys throughout the summer.
 Each summer clerk also has one mentoring attorney who provides assistance and support consistently throughout the summer.

-The summer law clerk program also involves a series of "brown bag" lunches with a variety of judges from the federal judicial/legal systems.
-In past years, speakers have included federal magistrates, public defenders, law enforcement agents, and probation officers.
-We also regularly include a "field trip" to the Federal Detention Center, operated by the Bureau of Prisons, in SeaTac, Washington, and a firearms "shoot" with ATF agents.
+The summer law clerk program also involves a series of "brown bag" lunches with a variety of speakers from the federal judicial/legal systems.
+In past years, speakers have included federal judges, public defenders, law enforcement agents, U.S. Marshals and probation officers.
+We also regularly include a "field trip" to the Federal Detention Center, operated by the Bureau of Prisons, in SeaTac, Washington, a firearms "shoot" with ATF agents, and a visit to Joint Base Lewis McChord JAG unit.

 Applications may be submitted beginning in September preceeding the summer for which application is made.
-The deadline for summer clerkships applications is January 30 of the year for which application is made.
-Clerkships are available to students who have completed either their first, or second year of law school.
-First year students are especially encouraged to apply.
+The deadline for summer clerkships applications is January 5 of the year for which application is made.
+Clerkships are available to students who have completed either their first or second year of law school.

 To Apply for the Summer Law Clerk Program